Last updated 1 September 2020

 The Board has established an Audit Committee.
 Functions that would otherwise be carried out by Nomination and Remuneration Committees are dealt with by the Board as a whole.

-The Audit Committee comprises the two non-executive directors.
+The Audit Committee comprises the three non-executive directors.
 Its primary responsibility is to monitor the quality of internal controls, ensuring that the financial performance of the Group is properly measured and reported on, and for reviewing reports from the Group’s auditors relating to the Group’s accounting and internal controls, in all cases having due regard to the interests of shareholders.

-In view of the size of the Group, decisions that would fall within the scope of a Remuneration Committee are dealt with by the full Board which includes setting the level of remuneration for both Directors and Key management personnel, determine terms and conditions of service, including the grant of share options, having due regard to the interests of shareholders.
+In view of the size of the Group, decisions that would fall within the scope of a Remuneration Committee are dealt with by the full Board which includes setting the level of remuneration for both Directors and Key management personnel, determining terms and conditions of service, including the grant of share options, having due regard to the interests of shareholders.

 10. Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders: